 - A brief powerpoint that I use to introduce the game in classrooms.

-- I recently introduced the game to biology teachers at NABT 2016 – here’s my slides, and the notes that go with it.
+- I recently introduced the game to biology teachers at NABT 2016 and IRACDA scholars at their annual meeting – here’s my slides, and the notes that go with it.

 - A sample worksheet, with directions